 Cookie Stamps – Ideas to decorate your cookies!

-These are a few suggestions how you could decorate your stamped cookies. pick your favorite stamp set and gift these gorgeous cookies to your family, friends and neighbors!
+These are a few suggestions on how you could decorate your stamped cookies.
+Pick your favorite stamp set and gift these gorgeous cookies to your family, friends

 Stamped Cookies – Albertle German cookies